100-hr Immersion Sessions, Bali Feb 2022

-Here is everything you need to know about our upcoming 100 hr Immersions in beautiful Bali, Indonesia.
+Here is everything you need to know about our upcoming 100 hr Immersions in beautiful Bali, Indonesia, with new dates.

 Check out all the details below.

 6:30 am – 8:30 am: Pre-Yoga Light Breakfast (Journal + Study + Om Work Time)

 8:30 am – 10:15 am: Morning Asana Practice

 End Date Time: 4:00 pm on the last day of every session (i.e. Session 1 & 2).